helixbass/sass-gradient-patterns/README.md

 ## Contributing
 Got more patterns to contribute?
 Or want to add more parameters to an existing pattern?
 Feel free to open a pull request on [Github](https://github.com/helixbass/sass-gradient-patterns).
-Please try and follow the Sassdoc conventions if you can so that the [documentation](sassdocs) and [interactive tool](tool) will update seamlessly.
+Please try and follow the Sassdoc conventions if you can so that the [documentation][sassdocs] and [interactive tool][tool] will update seamlessly.
 Or just open an issue with a link to a pattern you think is cool and I'll see if I can implement it.